View this page as Markdown • #docs #api #Advanced

 Authorization

-You need a Bearer Token to authenticate against the TelemetryDeck API.
-Our article Getting an API Token explains how to get a Bearer Token.
+You need a personal access token to authenticate against the TelemetryDeck API.
+Our article Getting a Personal Access Token explains how to generate one from your dashboard.

 TelemetryDeck Query Language